drewlesh/Stack-Overflow-Developer-Survey-Dashboard/scripts/4 Data Visualization/README.md

 ### **3. `Scatterplots.ipynb`**

-Demonstrates how to explore relationships between two variables using:
+How to explore relationships between two variables using:

 * Basic scatter plots
 * Trend visualization